-- Log into the IX14 command line as a user with full Admin access rights.
+- Log into the TX54 command line as a user with Admin access.
 Depending on your device configuration, you may be presented with an Access selection menu.
 Type admin to access the Admin CLI. - 2.
-At the command line, type config to enter configuration mode:
+At the Admin CLI prompt, type mkdir /path/dir_name.
+For example, to create a directory named temp in /etc/config: